1.

 27.

 Hewstone, Miles, Stroebe, Wolfgang, Jonas, Klaus, & British Psychological Society.
-Introduction to social psychology: a European perspective. vol. BPS textbooks in psychology (Blackwell, 2008).
+Introduction to Social Psychology: A European Perspective. vol. BPS textbooks in psychology (Blackwell, Malden, Mass, 2008).

 28.

-Hamilton, David L. Social cognition: key readings. vol. Key readings in social psychology (Psychology, 2005).
+Hamilton, David L. Social Cognition: Key Readings. vol. Key readings in social psychology (Psychology, Hove, 2005).

 29.